nitheshkv96/AIFallSem2022/README.md

 TS_BB_BFS: Travelling Salesman Problem solved with Branch and Bound technique.

-ImageCaptionGenerator: Image caption generator using hybrid Neural Networl model with CNN and LSTM subnetworks for image and language processing respectively.
+ImageCaptionGenerator: Implemented a hybrid Neural Network model with CNN and LSTM subnetworks for image and language processing respectively for describing images.

 AStar_8Puzzle: 8 puzzle problem solved using AStar algorithm.